pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_Scripting/drivers/EFI_HFE.md

 The ICE start channel will be monitored for starter control.

-The GCS will receive EFI_STATUS MAVLink messages which includes RPM, cylinder head temperature, injection timing, engine load, fuel consumption rate, throttle position atmospheric pressure and ECU voltage.
+The GCS will receive EFI_STATUS AGPILOTLink messages which includes RPM, cylinder head temperature, injection timing, engine load, fuel consumption rate, throttle position atmospheric pressure and ECU voltage.